 USA Today said that one reason for this could be the increase in sales for SUVs and trucks.
 These vehicles are much bigger, and make turning, parking, and slowing down from high speeds much more difficult than it would be in smaller cars.

-electric and hybrid vehicles, and their quiet engines can be a danger to pedestrians as well.
+, and their quiet engines can be a danger to pedestrians as well.
 According to a study released by the National Highway Traffic Safety Administration (NHTSA), EVs are more likely to be involved in a pedestrian crash than a gas-powered vehicle.
 Since the electric motor is quieter, it’s harder for pedestrians to hear them as they approach.

 There's more to the story than the type of vehicle involved.
 Several pedestrian deaths involved